Image depicts stuttering treatment for adults.

 5. Mindfulness and Relaxation Techniques

-Mindfulness practices, such as meditation and deep breathing, can help individuals manage anxiety and stress, which often exacerbate stuttering.
+Mindfulness practices, such as meditation and deep breathing, help individuals manage anxiety and stress, which often exacerbate stuttering.
 Incorporating relaxation techniques into daily routines can improve overall communication and fluency.

 Back to Table of Contents